PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 ...and those "middle level" programming languages then get converted into assembly (by a compiler), depending on the type of processor!

-We then have "higher level" scripting languages like Python, which get interpreted by machine code programs.
+We then have "higher level" scripting languages like Python, which get interpreted by programs.

 The process of converting our C code into Assembly Instruction, and then converting Assembly Instructions into Machine Code is called "compiling".

-Programs called "Compilers" are what do this "compiling" process.
+Programs called "Compilers" convert these ASCII test instructions into assembly instructions (this process is refered to as "compiling").

 Using the shell window we will use a compiler called "clang" to compile our C code inside of the "main.c" file.